FastEval/FastEval/docs/custom-benchmarks.md

 Next up, a judge model will be used to evaluate how well the model outputs correspond to the reference answers that you specified.
 Right now, this judge model is `Open-Orca/OpenOrcaxOpenChat-Preview2-13B`.
-While a more powerful model would generally give better judgments, the model doesn't need to be _that_ powerful since since it has a reference solution to work with.
+While a more powerful model would generally give better judgments, the model doesn't need to be _that_ powerful since it has a reference solution to work with.
-The judge will be given the conversation as context, the model outputs as well as the reference outputs.
+The judge will be given the conversation as context, the reference output as well as the output of the evaluated model.
 It will then produce judgments like the following:

 ```json